Montague Dawson: Life

 After the War, Dawson established himself as a professional marine artist, concentrating on historical subjects and portraits of deep-water sailing ships often in stiff breeze or on high seas.
 During the Second World War, he was employed as a war artist and again worked for The Sphere.
 Dawson exhibited regularly at the Royal Society of Marine Artists, of which he became a member, from 1946 to 1964, and occasionally at the Royal Academy between 1917 and 1936.
-By the 1930s he was considered one of the greatest living marine artists, whose patrons included two American Presidents, Dwight D Eisenhower and Lyndon B Johnson, as well as the British Royal Family.
+By the 1930s he was considered one of the greatest living marine artists, whose patrons included two American Presidents, Dwight D Eisenhower and Lyndon B Johnson, as well as the British royal family.
 Also in the 1930s, he moved to Milford-Upon-Sea in Hampshire, living there for many years.

-Dawson is noted for the strict accuracy in the nautical detail of his paintings, which often sell for six figures.
+Dawson is noted for the strict accuracy in the nautical detail of his paintings, which can sell for five figures, and have been often reproduced as prints.

 Collections

 Montague Dawson's work can be found in a number of public collections including: